Zingol/cyborgbusinessconsultant-site/content/about.md

 ---
-title: "About Francesco Zingone"
+title: "About Francesco Rosso Zingone"
 description: "The First Cyborg Business Consultant"
 date: 2025-07-23
 ---

-# Francesco Zingone
+# Francesco Rosso Zingone
 ## The First Cyborg Business Consultant

 **I am the prototype of what business intelligence becomes when human consciousness integrates natively with artificial intelligence.**